graue/truesynth/README.md

 This shows the effect has one parameter, `-dB`, and the minimum, maximum, and default values of that parameter.

-For a list of all generators and effects use 'synth -help'.
+For a list of all generators and effects use `synth -help`.

 ## The CLI only handles raw 32-bit floats